 1 Satish Patel has been superannuated from the Company effective from February 12, 2024.
+2 Hardevi Vazirani has been appointed as Director-Finance & CFO and an Audit Committee member effective from February 13, 2024.

 The Company Secretary acts as the Secretary to the Audit Committee of the Board of Directors of the Company.